rtsh13/zenith/README.md

 # zenith
-engineer's itch to build Redis database from scratch
+engineer's itch to build Redis client and server from scratch